Vivonzty15/My-Casino-in-Typescript/README.md

 # My Casino #

 This is going to be a collection of my favorite games, starting with black jack.
+The inspiration for this was my passion for card games.
+Ever since I can remember I have been playing card games with my family. <br></br>
+My grandmother was a math teacher, so she made it fun for me to learn math when I was a child by teaching me card games.

 <b>BlackJack Rules:</b>
 * Aces can be worth 11 points or 1.